Be a Masa Israel Teaching Fellow

 1-3 participants per school.

-Your will teach mainly in small groups outside of class, working with individual students of varying levels of English.
-Some of the time you will be assisting the Israeli teacher inside the classroom.
+You will teach mainly in small groups outside of class, working with individual students of varying levels of English.
+Some of the time you will be assisting the Israeli teacher in the classroom.
 Special projects and initiatives are always welcome!

 You will be working very closely with the main English teacher at your school, who will be in charge of your daily schedule and tasks; The Masa ITF with Israel Experience Program Coordinator will be in charge of your placement and will keep track of your integration in the school; and a pedagogical advisor will support you with ideas and methods for teaching your students.